Helicopter VHF Airband Radio Proceedures

 Station to Station Transmissions – Communications between stations should be restricted to official messages or those of an emergency nature only.

-Short Conversation – Do not wafle.
+Short Conversation – Do not waffle.
 Conversations should be kept as brief and accurate as possible allowing others time to use the frequency.

-Prompt Replies – When called, or when a transmitting station has said "over", reply immediately.
+Prompt Replies – When called, or when an aircraft communications transmitting station has said "over", reply immediately.
 When a transmitting station fails to receive an immediate reply, there is doubt as to whether;

 i. the message is received